 The primary goal of instrumental music instruction is to develop audiation and to develop an awareness of how music and movement are connected.
 Audiation is simply thinking in music, similar to thinking in language.
 A student who audiates music is able to identify and give meaning to music.

-I am available to answer questions regarding what and how your child is learning in music.
-My office hours are 9:30 a.m. to 10:00 a.m., Monday through Friday.
-Feel free to contact me by email (William.Jeffries@slps.org) or through Microsoft Teams, I will respond within twenty-four hours.
+I am available to answer questions regarding what and how your child is learning in instrumental music.
+Feel free to contact me by email (William.Jeffries@slps.org).
+I will respond within twenty-four hours.

 1st Grade or 2nd Grade 10:05 a.m. - 10:55 a.m.